Project-Sundial/linking-client/README.md

 ****

 ## Register Nodes
-Once you've run the executable and the Linking Client is installed on your server, you'll want to register it.
+Once the Linking Client is installed on your server, you'll want to register it.

 1. Open the Monitoring Service dashboard.
 2. Go to the Machines page.